Our Mission and Values

 The Charles and Lynn Schusterman Family Foundation (Schusterman) is a global organization that seeks to improve lives, strengthen communities and reduce inequality.

-Established in 1987, the Foundation has offices in Tulsa, OK; Washington DC; Atlanta, GA; San Francisco, CA; and Jerusalem, Israel.
+Established in 1987, the Foundation has offices in Atlanta, GA; Jerusalem, Israel; New York, NY; San Francisco, CA; Tulsa, OK; and Washington, DC.

 Our work is focused in four primary areas in which we hope to make a deep and lasting impact:

 National education: Investing in reform efforts within and outside of U.S. school systems that improve educational opportunities and outcomes for all students, with a particular focus on low-income communities.
 Learn more about our work in education.

 Jewish community: Shaping diverse, inclusive Jewish communities, deeply connected to Israel and committed to making the world a better place.
 In addition to our grantmaking agenda, we operate a suite of initiatives, including ROI Community, REALITY and the Schusterman Fellowship, designed to advance our work.
 Learn more about our work in the Jewish community.

 Israel: Deepening the connection and commitment to Israel on the world stage while also helping Israel meet the demands of its growing and increasingly diverse society, primarily in the areas of child protection and the renewal of Jerusalem.
 Learn more about our work in Israel.